 "It seems feasible for instance, to attempt to normalise the amount of ammonia with the help of bacteria that will be introduced into the body in a goal-directed fashion," said lead researcher, Alexander Oleskin of Lomonosov Moscow State University.

 We can see from the study above that gases produced by our intestinal microbiota have an effect on our mental and emotional wellbeing.
 This adds to the ever growing list of studies demonstrating the close link between the gut microbiome and the brain.
 You can learn more about the gut-mind connection by reading the article: Gut-brain axis.
-In another study on this subject, recently published in the Neurogastroenterology & Motility Journal, reveals that short-chain fructooligosaccharides (scFOS) may have a beneficial effect on sufferers of IBS and anxiety.
+Another study on this subject, recently published in the Neurogastroenterology & Motility Journal, reveals that short-chain fructooligosaccharides (scFOS) may have a beneficial effect on sufferers of IBS and anxiety.
 The clinical trial observed the effects of dietary supplementation of scFOS versus placebo in 79 IBS patients for 4 weeks.
 The research team monitored faecal microbiota of the participants during the study and asked quality of life questions after the trial period.
 The results revealed that quality of life scores were significantly higher in the probiotic group, compared to placebo, as well as a significant reduction in anxiety symptoms.
 Faecal microbiota was notably altered during scFOS supplementation and this, the scientists theorise, is the potential cause of the beneficial effect.
-Healthcare professionals can read more about the research behind probiotics for anxiety on the Probiotics Professionals site.

 Enjoy this post?
 Check these out:

-Healthcare professionals can see: New study found that gas produced by prebiotics reduces with time
+Healthcare professionals can read more about the research behind probiotics for anxiety and the following article, New study found that gas produced by prebiotics reduces with time.